Riemannian Generative Decoder: Methodology

 \paragraph{Human mitochondrial DNA.} Human mitochondrial DNA (hmtDNA) is a small, maternally inherited genome found in cells' mitochondria.
 Its relatively compact size and stable inheritance make it a fundamental genetic marker in studies of human evolution and population structure.
 A relatively rapid mutation rate has led the genomes to distinct genetic variants, named \textit{haplogroups}, which reflect evolutionary branching events.
+Since such phylogenetic structure is hierarchical and tree-like, hyperbolic geometry is a natural inductive bias: its volume grows exponentially with radius, matching the growth of branching structures and enabling low-distortion representations of evolutionary relationships \citep{macaulay2023fidelity}

 We retrieved 67\,305 complete or near-complete sequences (15\,400 -- 16\,700 bp) from GenBank via a query from MITOMAP \citep{mitomap2023}.
 Sequences were annotated with haplogroup labels using \textsl{Haplogrep3} \citep{schonherr2023haplogrep}, leveraging phylogenetic trees from PhyloTree Build 17 \citep{van2015phylotree}.
 A sequence was kept if the reported quality was higher than \(0.9\).
 In addition to haplogroup classification, \textsl{Haplogrep3} identified mutations with respect to a root sequence; here, separate datasets were made using either the {rCRS} (revised Cambridge reference sequence) or {RSRS} (reconstructed Sapiens reference sequence).
 Mutations were then encoded in a one-hot scheme, removing mutations with $\leq0.05$ frequency, resulting in datasets with shapes \(61665 \times 6298\) (rCRS) and \(57385 \times 5366\) (RSRS). \autoref{app:hmt_data} displays further characteristics.